kevinfarrugia/react-recipes/recipes/derived-data.md

 # Storing derived data

-In a functional programming utopia, you'd have your component be a function of the props and state, devoid of any side-effects — data flows in, gets transformed as necessary, then it gets rendered to the DOM.
+In a functional programming utopia, you'd have your component be a function of the props and state, devoid of any side-effects — data flows in, gets transformed as necessary, then gets rendered to the DOM.

-But if the transformations are expensive the purely functional approach may be unnecessarily wasteful and we _can_ concede to storing some _derived data_ so we don't have to re-compute it every time we re-render the component.
+But if the transformations are expensive, the purely functional approach may be unnecessarily wasteful and we _can_ concede to storing some _derived data_ so we don't have to compute it every time we re-render the component.

-We can store this derived data directly on the component itself:
+Where to store this additional data?
+Why, directly on the component itself:

 ```js
 this.some_derived_data = expensive_computation(this.props);
 ```

-Depending on what our derived data depends on, we can use the most appropriate lifecycle methods for the job.
+As to when to compute the data, we can use the most appropriate [lifecycle methods](./lifecycle.md) depending on what we're deriving.

 ## Data that depends on `props`

-If the data only depends on `props`, we need to compute our derived data in two methods:
+If the data only depends on `props`, we need to compute our derived data in two separate methods:

 * `constructor` to have the data for the first time the component is rendered (i.e. it's being _mounted_)
 * `componentWillReceiveProps` for any subsequent changes in props.

-As a further optimization, we may check in `componentWillReceiveProps` to see if the props we're interested in have actually changed:
+We may also check within `componentWillReceiveProps` whether the props we're interested in have actually changed before committing to any processing:

 ```js
 componentWillReceiveProps(new_props) {